mariemgha/Medtech_Seminar/README.md

 # Dart Score Prediction Project

 This repository contains two parts of a project focused on predicting dart scores using computer vision and machine learning techniques.
-The first step is to pull this directory onto your local PC.
+The first step is to pull this directory into your local PC.
 ## Installation

 To install the necessary dependencies, you can use the `Requirements.txt` file provided.
 First create a new environment using the command: